Chapel Lawn: Church

 St Mary's Church in the centre of Chapel Lawn was designed by Edward Haycock Snr in the lancet style and erected in 1844.
 It was planned to provide 232 sittings, of which 162 were declared free and unappropriated forever.
 Originally a Chapel of Ease of Clun parish, without an adjoining vicarage and resident priest, it was built to save parishioners the long walk to Clun.
 Built of stone in the style of the period, it displays the typical plain lancets, flat buttresses, and western bell gable with a wide queen post roof.
 The polygonal apse, which forms the chancel, is unusual.
 The church contains war memorials in the form of a brass plaque listing local men who died serving in World War I and a stone plaque to the only man to die serving in World War II, John H.P.
 Adams.
 The churchyard contains one war grave of a soldier of the Royal Horse Artillery of World War I.

 The church became a parish church in its own right in 1991, part of the benefice of Bucknell and morning services are held on the first and third Sunday of each month.
+It falls in the ecclesiastical parish of Clun with Chapel Lawn in the Diocese of Hereford.